dhcmrlchtdj/sync-op/doc/classes/Channel.md

 ▸ **isDrained**(): `boolean`

-return `true` if the buffer is empty and there is no pending senders.
+returns `true` if the buffer is empty and there are no pending senders.

 #### Returns